 Confused about what you can and can't eat?
 Want to make sure you're getting enough calcium?
 What is casein?
 Plus, what's the difference between coeliac disease and a gluten allergy or sensitivity?
-There some important things to know when going gluten and/or dairy free and some common mistakes to avoid if after results.
+There some important things to know when going gluten and/or dairy free and I cover it all below.

 Lactose Free Versus Casein Free